distributive/Sahasrara/README.md

         2. Go to <https://github.com/WarwickTabletop/tablebot>
         3. Click fork on the repo (should be top right) (this creates your own version of the repo)
         4. Take note of the url that your forked repo is on
-    2. wsl and git
+    2. wsl and git (Windows)
         1. Install wsl by going to <https://docs.microsoft.com/en-us/windows/wsl/install>, and make sure it's in the right click context menu of folders
         2. Navigate to an empty folder on your computer that you want to do your programming from (the project folder)
         3. Shift-right click in the project folder, and click "open linux shell here"
         4. Type `git clone <your repo url>` into the terminal
         5. The folder should be filled with a bunch of files and folders
+    3. terminal and git (Linux)
+        2. Navigate to an empty folder on your computer that you want to do your programming from (the project folder)
+        3. Shift-right click in the project folder and press "open in termainal"
+        4. Type `git clone <your repo url>` into the terminal
+        5. The folder should be filled with a bunch of files and folders
-    3. vscode
+    4. vscode
         1. Install vscode from <https://code.visualstudio.com/>
         2. Install this <https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.vscode-remote-extensionpack>
         3. From a terminal opened in the project folder, type `code .`
         4. There should soon be a window which has all the folders and files open on the left hand side
 2. Haskell setup
-    1. In any linux terminal window, type `curl -sSL https://get.haskellstack.org/ | sh`, allowing sudo access and providing passwords as needed
+    1. In any linux terminal window (wsl or the linux terminal itself), type `curl -sSL https://get.haskellstack.org/ | sh`, allowing sudo access and providing passwords as needed
     2. In the linux terminal window opened from the project folder (or the terminal open in the vscode window) run `stack build`, and then wait until it's done
     3. This will take a long time
     4. Make some tea, or maybe some coffee or hot chocolate